tgf9/arch-linux-install/README.md

 # Arch Install

-Guides on how to install Arch Linux on various laptops.
+Guides on how to install Arch Linux on various hardware.